atomic-coder/Feature-Engineering/README.md

 - Throughout the process, I evaluated the model’s performance using metrics like accuracy and loss, and I fine-tuned parameters such as the learning rate and number of epochs to improve results.
 - I also found out that a batch-size of 128 over a number of 50 epochs performed best on a neural network with 2 hidden layers consisting of 256 and 64 nodes.
 - An increase in batch size led to a lower validation loss indicating higher confidence in predictions and lower training time per epoch, but slower convergence.
 - In the end, for the 7x7 grid approach and the 1D array approach, there were no differences in the validation losses and accuracies.
-But, the training time for the 1D array approach was approximately 4x slower than the 7x7 grid approach.
+But, the training time for the 1D array approach was approximately 4x longer than the 7x7 grid approach.

 ## Learning Outcome